 There are dozens of things to see and do on the Lewis and Clark Trail Highway in southwest Washington (see here and here for just a few examples), but surely one of the most unique lies just outside a tiny berg called Knappton on the bank of the Columbia River.
 If you head west from Knappton Cove you might spot a rusty barge parked in a shallow bay called Hungry Harbor.
-There is something else very interesting about this harbor that caused
+There is

 On the morning of Friday, March 13, 2015, the bones of Washington’s most well-known ferry were picked clean.
 Kalakala supporters who desperately searched for years for a way to save the prodigious icon could finally relegate their desire to restore the grand ship to the what-could-have-been.
 And history buffs longing to claim a piece of her for their own could finally do so, for as little as ten bucks.
-I couldn’t help wondering if we were saviors or scavengers.
+I

 This time-lapse video documents the final voyage of the Kalakala.
 The former Washington state ferry was moved Thursday from the Hylebos Waterway, where it’s languished for more than a decade, to the Blair Waterway, where it will be dismantled for scrap.